turath-project/turath-inveniordm/docs/learning/upload_system_guide.md

 **Explanation of Workflow:**

 1. The user executes `pipenv run python scripts/upload_book.py ...`.
-2. The script collects PDF, HOCR, and metadata files from the specified book directory.
+2. The script collects PDF, HOCR, and metadata files from the specified book directory (honoring flags like `--skip-tiff`, `--skip-hocr`, `--pdf-only`).
-3. It prepares the InvenioRDM metadata structure.
+3. It prepares the InvenioRDM metadata structure (extracting from `metadata.json` or `manifest.json`, applying defaults).
 4. It makes an authenticated `POST` request to the InvenioRDM API (`https://127.0.0.1:5000/api/records`) to create a draft record.
 5. If successful, it receives the new `record_id`.
-6. It uploads the PDF, HOCR, and any other specified files to the draft record via the API.
+6. It uploads the collected files (PDF, HOCR, potentially others) to the draft record via the API, using a multi-step process (init, upload content, commit).
 7.  **Crucially**, it copies the primary PDF file to the `./cantaloupe-files` directory on the host, renaming it to `{record_id}_{original_pdf_filename}.pdf`.
 This makes it discoverable by Cantaloupe.
-8.  **Also**, it copies the HOCR files to the `./hocr_mount/books/{book_id}/hocr/` directory on the host.
+8.  **Also**, if HOCR files were uploaded and `--hocr-mount-point` was specified, it copies the HOCR files to the `./hocr_mount/books/{book_id}/hocr/` directory on the host.
 This makes them accessible to the Annotation and Search services.
 9. It generates a static IIIF Presentation API manifest (`manifest.json`), including links that point to:
     *   The Cantaloupe server (`http://localhost:8182`) for images.
     *   The Nginx proxy (`https://localhost`) for annotations and search.
     *   The InvenioRDM file endpoints (`https://127.0.0.1:5000`) for HOCR `seeAlso` links and the related PDF download.
+    *   **Importantly:** The manifest's `@id` is set to the correct final URL (`.../files/manifest.json`).
-10. It uploads this generated `manifest.json` file to the record.
+10. It uploads this generated `manifest.json` file to the record **using the key `manifest.json`** (this fixed a previous bug where a temporary name was used).
-11. It makes a `POST` request to publish the draft record.
+11. If the `--draft` or `--no-publish` flag was *not* used, it makes a `POST` request to publish the draft record.
-12. When a user accesses the record via a IIIF viewer, the viewer fetches the static manifest file.
+12. When a user accesses the record via a IIIF viewer, the viewer fetches the static manifest file (`.../files/manifest.json/content`).
 The viewer then uses the links within the manifest to request images from Cantaloupe and annotations/search results via the Nginx proxy, which directs them to the appropriate backend services.

 ## 2. Static vs. Dynamic Manifest Generation